LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 2. In the Create Bot Group dialog, specify the following:

     * **Bot group name**: Enter a group name that's concise and clear.
     * **Collaboration**: This setting lets you enable/disable automatic transfers on a group-by-group basis.
-Keep this Off (Disabled), which is the default value.
+Keep this set to Off (Disabled), which is the default value.
     * **Transfer message**: Skip this field.
     * **Add Bots**: Select each bot to add it to the group.
 A bot can be a member of only one group.
 You can select from the bots that are not yet assigned to a group.